wieden-kennedy/python-markov/README.md

 ## Usage
 Markov functions expects lists of tokens, you can add a line to your index like so.

     client = redis.Redis()
     line = ['some', 'words', 'that', 'you', 'would', 'like', 'to', 'add'] add_line_to_index(line, client, prefix="your_prefix")

-you can score a line like so:
+You can score a line like so:

     line = ['another', 'list', 'of', 'words']
     score = score_for_line(line, client, prefix="your_prefix")
     #score will be something between 0 and 100

-and you can generates line with or without a seed like so:
+...and you can generate lines with or without a seed like so:

     # a purely random list based on your data
     list_of_words = generate(client, prefix="your_prefix")